harshdabhi/riscv_project/documents/explanation.md

 3. **Disk I/O Utilization**: Use `time -v` or tools like `iotop` to measure read/write operations.
 4. **Network Utilization**: Use `iftop`, `netstat`, or `nload` if applicable.

+Yes, it is possible to calculate energy efficiency using resource utilization (e.g., CPU usage, RAM usage) versus time.
+To make this calculation meaningful, you would need to understand the relationship between resource consumption and energy usage in your system, as well as how time factors into this calculation.

+### General Concept:

+Energy efficiency can be calculated by comparing the useful output (or work) to the total energy consumed (or resources used).
+In the case of computing, we often look at the energy consumption in terms of resource utilization (CPU, RAM, etc.) and time.

+## Steps to Calculate Energy Efficiency:

+1. **Determine Energy Consumption**:
+   - Energy consumption can be estimated based on the usage of system resources (like CPU or RAM).
+   - CPU and RAM utilization can be considered as proxies for energy consumption, although this is a rough estimate.
+For a more accurate calculation, you would typically need to have direct data about the power consumed by the system (such as watts).

+2. **Measure Resource Utilization Over Time**:
+   - Resource usage can be tracked over time, such as CPU utilization (%) or RAM utilization (%).
+   - You would measure these over a period and integrate them over time to estimate total resource consumption.

+3. **Energy Efficiency**:
+   - Energy efficiency is often defined as the useful work (or task) done per unit of energy consumed.
+In a computational context, this could be the throughput (e.g., data processed, tasks completed) divided by the energy or resource consumption.

+   - Energy Efficiency formula:
+     \[
+     \text{Energy Efficiency} = \frac{\text{Useful Work Done}}{\text{Energy Consumption}}
+     \]
+     where:
+     - Useful work done can be things like throughput or completed tasks.
+     - Energy consumption could be represented by resource utilization (CPU time, RAM usage) and time.

+### Example Approach Using CPU Time and Resource Utilization:

+Assume you measure:
+- CPU time (`T_cpu`) used during a process.
+- Total RAM used (`T_ram`), or some other relevant resource.
+- Time taken for the computation (`T_time`).

+Now, you can compute energy efficiency by dividing the total "work done" by the resources consumed.

+1. **CPU Energy Efficiency**:
+   \[
+   \text{CPU Energy Efficiency} = \frac{\text{Throughput}}{\text{CPU Time} \times \text{CPU Utilization}}
+   \]

+2. **RAM Energy Efficiency**:
+   \[
+   \text{RAM Energy Efficiency} = \frac{\text{Throughput}}{\text{RAM Usage} \times \text{RAM Utilization}}
+   \]

+### Breakdown of the Code:
+1. **`get_resource_utilization`**: Tracks the CPU time used and RAM utilization by the program.
+2. **`calculate_throughput`**: Computes throughput as the file size divided by the CPU time.
+3. **`calculate_energy_efficiency`**: Computes energy efficiency by dividing throughput by resource consumption (CPU and RAM).

+### Energy Efficiency in Practice:
+- This approach provides a rough estimate of energy efficiency based on resource utilization and time.
+- In a real-world scenario, you would need to measure actual energy consumption (in watts), which would typically require hardware-level monitoring tools or power meters.
+However, using resource utilization as a proxy (CPU and RAM usage) allows us to estimate efficiency in software.

+### How to Improve:
+- If you have access to hardware power consumption data (like a power meter or energy profiler), you could replace resource utilization with actual energy consumption values.
+- For a more accurate energy efficiency calculation, tools like Intel Power Gadget (for Intel CPUs) or software solutions for monitoring power draw can be used to get real-time power consumption statistics.

+This provides a conceptual method for calculating energy efficiency based on the computational resources used and the time taken to complete a task.
+Let me know if you need further clarification or additional details